 - Hard copy documentation is stored in locked cabinets.
 Further enhanced by key operation door and supported by CCTV

 All data is hosted in datacentres which have systems and protections in place to protect against both unauthorised access, and other external factors that could cause damage to, your personal data.
 There are strict access requirements in place and access is restricted to those absolutely necessary.

 We ensure access to personal information is restricted to George Ellis Property Services employees and workers or other persons working within the George Ellis Property Services Group on a need to know basis.
 Training is provided to any of those George Ellis Property Services employees and workers who need access to personal information.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 All our information is stored securely electronically on servers or devices.
 Certain information is also retained on a secure basis in hard copy format.

 To protect our legitimate interests telephone conversations may be recorded electronically for monitoring and to ensure that we have a record of what is said.
 You or others may leave messages when calling.

-When we install CCTV, this is for security purposes in cases where we consider that it is in our legitimate interests to carry out such monitoring which must be done in accordance with legal requirements.
+When we install CCTV, this is for security and crime purposes in cases where we consider that it is in our legitimate interests to carry out such monitoring which must be done in accordance with legal requirements.
 We may also use CCTV to detect breaches of the tenancy terms, e.g. in the common parts or outside the building.
 Recordings will be kept for these purposes.
-We have 24 hour voice and surveillance CCTV monitoring our offices at all times.
+We have 24-hour voice and surveillance CCTV monitoring at our offices at all times.
+See point 10.